Skip to main content

 Last updated:

-The best time to post on TikTok is… complicated.
+That’s the direct answer.
+Now the caveat that makes it useful: nobody agrees on the details.
 Buffer says Monday at 1 p.m. but also Tuesday at 6 a.m. and also Wednesday at 10 p.m.
 Hootsuite says Thursday morning, 6–9 a.m.
 Sprout Social says weekday evenings, 5–9 p.m.

 Here’s what the disagreement means: TikTok’s distribution model is fundamentally different from other platforms.
 The algorithm can take up to 24 hours to fully push a video to its audience.
 That makes “best time to post” a less meaningful question on TikTok than it is on Instagram or LinkedIn, where the first hour determines most of your reach.